charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

  - Partition disks on new hardware if required.
 Current install contains an EFI boot partition and a dm-crypted root ext 4 partition,

- - mount the partitions on the target noting that any encrpyted partition will first need to be opened for example  cryptsetup open /dev/sda2 root && mount /dev/mapper/root /mnt  Mount the unencrpted boot partition at /mnt/boot  (I currently am using seperate partitions - encrypted for root and unencrypted boot as above  which both need to be mounted)
+ - mount the partitions on the target noting that any encrpyted partition will first need to be opened for example  cryptsetup open /dev/sda2 root && mount /dev/mapper/root /mnt  Mount the unencrpted boot partition at /mnt/boot  (I currently am using seperate partitions - encrypted for root and unencrypted boot as above  which both need to be mounted).
+Can refer to /etc/fstab of the source system for guidance.

  - If not repartitioning delete files on old hardware - depending on setup with rm -r /mnt   BE CAREFUL !!!